eclipse/vorto/docs/tutorials/mqtt-python.md

 ## Download the generated integration script

-**1.** On the Vorto Repository page of your Information Model (we will use the [RaspberryPiTutorial Information Model](https://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorials:RaspberryPiTutorial:1.0.0)), click on the `Bosch IoT Suite` generator.
+**1.** On the Vorto Repository page of your Information Model (we will use the [RaspberryPi Information Model](https://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorials:RaspberryPi:1.0.0)), click on the `Bosch IoT Suite` generator.
 This will trigger a pop up to appear with the available generators.
 <img src="../images/tutorials/create_thing/code_generators.png" />

 **2.** We want to integrate a device using Python.
 Click the `Source Code` button to download the generated python script.